platisd/cpp-shm-exercise/README.md

 Sounds a bit vague?
 Well, it is!
 We expect you to get in touch if you would like to discuss further.

+**Note**: If for whatever reason you don't feel like implementing the specific tasks, you are absolutely welcome to propose your own.
+The goal is to get a good glimpse of your technical profile and determine if we would be a good match for each other.
+For example, if you think you can showcase your awesome skills by simply rewriting the sample code, let us know and just go for it. 🎉

 ## Things to keep in mind

 * You may partly or entirely rewrite the existing code.